mod-audio/mod-pitchshifter/README.md

 Pitch Shifter lv2 effects

-These effects ONLY work with the following buffer sizes: 64, 128, 256 and 512.
+These effects are supposed to work well with the following values of Frames/Period: 64, 128, 256, 512

 You need a PC with at least 2Gb of ram to compile the source code.